tonypdmtr/68hc08/asm8.md

 This will create ASCII map files that can be parsed by a regular expression text parser.
 (The default _P&E Micro_ map files cannot be used for this purpose.)

-In FreeMASTER application, go to "Project/Options/MAP Files" option and define a RegExp text parser as the File Format.
+In FreeMASTER application, go to `Project/Options/MAP Files` option and define a RegExp text parser as the File Format.
 Then fill out the screen that appears as
 follows:
 `([0-9A-F]+) +([0-9]+) +([0-9]+) +([^ ]+) +([1-9][0-9]*)`

 ![FreeMASTER](/raw/3f2614e6d30797f6516bdeb8682f49c3e1cc1f82)

-ASM8 v9.90, January 14, 2020, Copyright (c) 2001-2020 by Tony G. Papadimitriou
+ASM8 v9.90, January 24, 2020, Copyright (c) 2001-2020 by Tony G. Papadimitriou
 (_email: <tonyp@acm.org>_)